brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 powp1(3, 2); // also calls #1
 ```

-Right, we can't wrap, because once we get to the body we can't do constant
+Right, we can't wrap, because once we get to the body we don't have constant
-evaluation anymore.
+expressions anymore.
 Likewise, we cannot even name the other `pow`:

 ```cpp
 auto p = pow; // always #1, no way to take a pointer to #2